khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 1. **Header**: Contains the title, close button, and actions.
 1. **Title**: Conveys the purpose of the drawer.
 1. **Close button**: Closes the drawer.
-1. **Actions** (optional): Buttons or links used to provide explicit action(s) the user can take related to either the page or drawer content.
+1. **Top-level actions** (optional): Buttons or links used to provide explicit action(s) the user can take related to the entire drawer content.
 1. **Content**: Contains a wide variety of content types and controls depending on the purpose, related content, and contextual user tasks.
+1. **Contextual actions** (optional): Buttons or links used to provide contextual action(s) in relation to the content within the drawer.

 ## Guidelines